 This is the route we took when it comes to making money with a blog.
 It isn’t particularly a choice between display ads or affiliate marketing.
 To be honest, the ideal solution is to use both.
-Affiliate Marketing is more the long game but can earn you a lot more money than ads but supplementing that income with ads is a great choice too.
+Affiliate Marketing is more of a long-game strategy.
+But can earn you a lot more money than ads but supplementing that income with ads is a great choice too.

 Affiliate Marketing is the perfect partner for a blogger, it’s also the route most people use to get started with making money online.

-You need traffic for either route, affiliate marketing or display ads, but like I said the income potential of affiliate marketing is much more, if you can get it right (Relax, my 7-Day Online Passive Income Bootcamp teaches the exact same methods I used to get started).
+You need traffic for either route, affiliate marketing or display ads, but like I said the income potential of affiliate marketing is much more if you can get it right (Relax, my 7-Day Online Passive Income Bootcamp teaches the same methods I used to get started).

 If you want to learn more about how affiliate marketing works, here’s my complete guide.
-But for a quick overview, this image below describes the steps:
+But for a quick overview, the image below describes the steps:

 You sign up with an affiliate program, let’s say Amazon’s affiliate program.
 That gives you the ability to promote any product that Amazon sells.

 You write a relevant blog post or a review and include an (affiliate) link to that product in the blog post and if your reader clicks on that link and makes a purchase, you get a cut of the sale price.

 So, if you were to have a tech blog and were writing reviews about laptops.
 You include affiliate links in those reviews that take the reader to Amazon.